Georgia city: Want $50 off your fine? Register to vote

 She said that the offer was not simply for gifts or money, but to consider a person's civic engagement when the city assessed fines.

-The Georgia secretary of state's office said they had not received any complaints about the discount offer, the newspaper reports.
+The Georgia secretary of state's office told the newspaper they had not received any complaints about the discount offer.
+The deadline to register was Tuesday.
+It's unclear how many people took advantage of the discount offer.

 Jones said the city did not inquire about any specific parties or candidates in the process.